Current Season (2020-2021)

 You have a story to tell, so come share it!
 Prompts provided by a local storytellers.

-World Storytelling Day 2020: Voyages
+World Storytelling Day — LAST YEAR

 Join the Guild for our annual World Storytelling Day concert.
-Cash at the door.
-Email for advance tickets.
-Adults only. $TBA

 Every year we host one or two workshops with nationally-known storytellers.
 Past topics have included Exploring Narrative Suspense with Dan Yashinsky, The Art and Pleasure of telling Family Stories with Celia Lottridge, Playing Inside Story with Bob Barton, The Story Circle, with Bob Tadman, and The Journey of the Storyteller with Marylyn Peringer.